I recently replaced my “house” battery, and since those darn things are not cheap I wanted to take good care of it.

 AFTER: after

 Next change - the Magnatek has a right angle plug - the Intelli-Power does not.
-My solution was to change the mounting position of the house outlet this connects to by drilling two new holes in the mounting back mounting plate (unscrew this to make the job easier) and putting the outlet on the INSIDE of the mounting bracket:
+My solution was to change the mounting position of the outlet this connects to by putting the outlet on the INSIDE of the mounting bracket: after

 Screw the Intelli-Power to the floor - also, screw in the old screws from the Magnatek to plug the unused holes - TIP: use some silicone around the screws to seal them up and minimize corrosion.

-Also, check the tightness of the bolt that holds all the hot wires to the battery (remember, black is HOT when working in the “house” part of your van): bolt
+Also, check the tightness of the connections on the isolated stud that holds all the hot wires to the battery (remember, black is HOT when working in the “house” part of your van): bolt

 As a side note, on my model of EuroVan, the line to the rear sprayer runs under the converter.
 We have never used our rear sprayer in almost 10 years, and I don’t like mixing electricity and water, so I removed the rear sprayer “T” connection to make it more tidy back there.